Multistatic Radar Performance in the Presence of Distributed Wireless Synchronization

 where $G_i$ accounts for the large-scale path loss and the radar cross-section (RCS) of the target, $\tau_i$ is the propagation delay, $f_i$ is the Doppler shift observed at the $i$th radar due to target motion, and $\theta_i$ is the phase shift caused by the reflection.

 In practical systems, synchronization is typically performed parallel or in advance to target detection, to make sure that the \textit{carrier frequency offsets} (CFOs) and \textit{clock (time) offsets} (TOs) are corrected, ensuring carrier and timing alignment among all cooperating radars.
-However, residual \textit{carrier frequency offsets} and \textit{clock offsets} may still remain, resulting in frequency and timing mismatches across the radars.
-Incorporating these residual offsets into the ideal received signal and accounting for complex additive white Gaussian noise (AWGN), $n_i(t) \sim \mathcal{CN}(0, N_0)$, the received signal after down-conversion at the $i$th radar can be expressed as
+However, residual CFOs and TOs may still remain, resulting in frequency and timing mismatches across the radars.
+Incorporating these residual offsets into the ideal received signal and accounting for complex additive white Gaussian noise (AWGN), $n_i(t) \sim \mathcal{CN}(0, N_0)$, the received signal at the $i$th radar is